 Let me get one thing straight: there is nothing wrong with doing all of the above.
 Why you do them is, in fact, the question you should be asking yourself.

-After my marriage ended last year, I had this moment of incredible relief, like taking a deep breath after staying too long underwater.
+After my marriage ended, I had this moment of incredible relief!
+It was like taking a deep breath after staying too long underwater.
 Then I started to question the status quo.
 What if there is something else out there for me?
 What if all these elements: a meaningful relationship, friendships, professional life, could manifest in a different, more personal way into my life?

 And this is the story of how I started this blog.

 I wish it will bring you a spark of inspiration in this busy, fast forward world.
 So you will try that new activity you always wanted to or travel to that far away destination, or just end it all as it is now and start fresh all over again (the job, the relationship, whatever it is).